pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/deployments/api.md

 }
 ```

-#### SourceContext
+### SourceContext

-The source for your deployment request contains information about where the source code for your project is located.
+The source context contains information about where the source code for your project is located.
 Currently, only git repos are supported as a source.

-* **repoURL** (string): The URL of the git repository where the source code is located.
+* **repoURL** (Optional[string]): The URL of the git repository where the source code is located.
+Must not be specified if a [GitHub block](#github) is present.
 * **branch** (Optional[string]): The repository branch to use.
 * **repoDir** (Optional[string]): The directory where Pulumi.yaml is located, if not in the project source root.
 * **commit** (Optional[string]): The hash of the commit to deploy.
 If used, HEAD will be in detached mode.
 This is mutually exclusive with the branch setting.
 Either value must be specified.
 * **gitAuth** (Optional[object]): The authentication information for the git repo.
 If not specified, the repo is assumed to be public.
 Only one type is supported at a time.
-  * **accessToken** (Secret): The access token to use
     * **sshAuth** (Optional[object]): SSHAuth is the authentication information for the git repo
         * **sshPrivateKey** (Secret): The private key to use
         * **password** (Optional[Secret]): The password to use